llaske/sugarizer-server/docs/install.md

 ## Run Sugarizer on a RaspberryPI

-To deploy Sugarizer Server on a Raspberry Pi, a specific packaging name [Sugarizer Schoolbox](https://github.com/llaske/sugarizer-school-box) is available [here](https://github.com/llaske/sugarizer-school-box).
+To deploy Sugarizer Server on a Raspberry Pi, you could use instructions above to deploy on Linux or to deploy on Docker.

+A specific packaging name [Sugarizer Schoolbox](https://github.com/llaske/sugarizer-school-box) is also available [here](https://github.com/llaske/sugarizer-school-box) but is currently **deprecated**.

 ## Run Sugarizer on the cloud